willfurnass/sheffield_hpc/referenceinfo/imports/stanage/packages/cdflib-dpnd-el7-icelake-znver-stanage.rst

-.. dropdown:: Dependencies for latest version of CDFlib
+.. dropdown:: Direct dependencies for latest version of CDFlib

    - :ref:`astropy/5.1.1-foss-2022a <astropy-astro-el7-icelake-znver-stanage>`
    - :ref:`foss/2022a <foss-toolchain-el7-icelake-znver-stanage>`